Creative Photography Project: 9 Different Photos of the Same Object

 Creative Photography Project

-It’s what I call the mindful nature of photography.
+This is what I call the mindful nature of photography.

 Photography Project: 9 photos of the same object, famous photography projects, creative photography ideas| Photo: a bag of meringues ©Karin van Mierlo.
 Photography Playground